Skip to content

 Volunteering

 Coquitlam SAR members are available for searches, rescues and other emergencies 24 hours a day, 7 days a week, 365 days a year.
-From reading this web site you can find out information on the types of searches we do, the community events that we participate in, and the training we undergo.
+From reading this web site you can find out information on what’s expected as a SAR member, the community events that we participate in, and on going training we undergo.
 We also take part in committees, fund raising, equipment maintenance, and the day to day running of a team of volunteers.
 All of these things take time.

 Who are we looking for?